bparanj/crystal/computer/networking/data-flow.md

    - **Example**: IP packet containing part of an email or web request.

 ### 6. **Data Link Layer**:
    - **Frames**: At this layer, the data is encapsulated into frames, which are passed over the physical network.
-Frames contain the actual payload (encrypted or not), along with **error-checking** and **MAC addresses** to ensure correct delivery within a local network.
+Frames contain the  payload (encrypted or not), along with **error-checking** and **MAC addresses** to ensure correct delivery within a local network.
    - **Error-Checked Data**: This layer adds error detection to ensure data integrity over the physical medium.
    - **Example**: Ethernet frame with data payload.